A Mid-Childhood Night's Dream: Plot

 Homer and Marge play bubbles with 5-year-old Bart and 3-year-old Lisa in the backyard.
 Bart suddenly gets stuck in a giant bubble and pops, making Marge scream in horror.
 Marge then wakes up from her dream in the middle of the night.
-Homer realizes that Marge is sick and tells her she shouldn't go to the Bounce-A-Thon at Springfield Elementary School, but Marge insists on going.
+Homer realizes that Marge is sick and tells her she should not go to the Bounce-A-Thon at Springfield Elementary School, but Marge insists on going.
 Marge goes back to sleep and has another dream about taking Bart to his first day at kindergarten.
 Marge tries to give Bart the sweater he forgot, only to find that he suddenly aged to a teenager.
 Marge then finds herself in the desert talking to Homer, who resembles an otter.
-She then realizes she's dreaming and wonders why she's having nightmares about Bart.
-Her "Inner Lisa" explains "Lucy dreams" and how she's worried about Bart growing up.
-Otter-Homer takes her to the memory of her removing a splinter from Bart's hand while being surprised at how his hand got bigger.
-She then finds herself at a therapist's office talking about how Bart is growing up, only to realize she's still dreaming since the "therapist" is an 18 month-old Lisa.
+She then realizes she is dreaming and wonders why she is having nightmares about Bart.
+Her "Inner Lisa" explains "Lucy dreams" and how she is worried about Bart growing up.
+Dream Homer takes her to the memory of her removing a splinter from Bart's hand while being surprised at how his hand got bigger.
+She then finds herself at a therapist's office talking about how Bart is growing up, only to realize she is still dreaming since the "therapist" is an 18-month-old Lisa.

-Marge wakes up in the morning and announces that she's coming to Bounce-A-Thon, only to find Homer already prepared the snacks for the Bounce-A-Thon.
+Marge wakes up in the morning and announces that she is coming to Bounce-A-Thon, only to find Homer already prepared the snacks for the day.
 Homer takes Marge back to her bedroom to rest, at which point Bart reveals he hates Bounce-A-Thon and is only going to make fun of it.
 Marge understands how mature Bart is and falls asleep.
-Back in her dreams, Marge is still fretting about how Bart is growing up and doesn't need her anymore and that it's a matter of time before Lisa and Maggie grow up too.
-Homer (as a dog) comforts Marge and assures she doesn't need to be sad about it now because it hasn't happened yet.
+Back in her dreams, Marge is still fretting about how Bart is growing up and does not need her anymore and that it is a matter of time before Lisa and Maggie grow up too.
+Dream Homer (as a dog) comforts Marge and assures she does not need to be sad about it now because it has not happened yet.
 To prove his point, he takes her back to the morning and shows her how Lisa still loves Bounce-A-Thon and was excited when Marge said she was coming.

 Marge wakes up and decides to go to the Bounce-A-Thon to support Lisa despite her illness.
 She vomits in the car and has to ride a scooter to get to the Bounce-A-Thon, stopping to vomit on the way.
 She makes it to Springfield Elementary in time and uses her illness to make the other parents clear her path.
 She tries to take Lisa's picture but passes out from the smell of hotdogs that made her sick.
 She wakes up in the infirmary and realizes she needs to accept that Bart is growing up.
-Fully recovered, she goes back to the race and takes a picture of Bart holding two bouncy balls to look like he's mooning and is proud of him.
+Fully recovered, she goes back to the race and takes a picture of Bart holding two bouncy balls to look like he is mooning and is proud of him.